syranez/ghostscript-fu/graphics/README.md

 + fill

     Fills the current path with ink.
+Also it clears the current path.

     Syntax: